fommil/fpmortals/manuscript/complete.md

 are more traits in the Scala stdlib Collections API than their are typeclasses in scalaz.

-It is perfectly reasonable to write an FP application that only touches a small percentage of the typeclass hierarchy with most functionality coming from domain-specific typeclasses (that don't need to be part of a hierarchy).
-Even if the domain-specific instances are just specialisations of something in scalaz, it is better to write the code and later refactor it, than to over-abstract too early.
+It is normal for an FP application to only touch a small percentage of the typeclass hierarchy, with most functionality coming from domain-specific typeclasses.
+Even if the domain-specific typeclasses are just specialised clones of something in scalaz, it is better to write the code and later refactor it, than to over-abstract too early.

 To help, we have included a cheat-sheet of the typeclasses and their primary methods in the Appendix, inspired by Adam Rosien's [Scalaz Cheatsheet](http://arosien.github.io/scalaz-cheatsheets/typeclasses.pdf).
-These cheat-sheets make an excellent replacement for the family picture on your office desk.
+These cheat-sheets make an excellent replacement for the family portrait on your office desk.

-For additional simplicity, Valentin Kasas offers us [The Shortest FP Book](https://twitter.com/ValentinKasas/status/879414703340081156) in diagram form (slightly adapted):
+To help further, Valentin Kasas explains how to [combine `N` things](https://twitter.com/ValentinKasas/status/879414703340081156):

 {width=70%}
 ![](images/shortest-fp-book.png)